Determining a Safe Forklift Speed

 Does OSHA Define a Safe Forklift Speed for All Worksites?

-OSHA does not define speed limits by miles per hour.
-Instead, OSHA leaves it to employers to set speed limits at their warehouses or jobsites.
+OSHA standards for forklift speed are not defined by miles per hour.
+Instead, OSHA leaves it to employers to set speed limits at their warehouses or job sites.
 These factors should be considered when establishing maximum speed limits:

 - Type of forklift

 - Type and weight of the load being carried

 - Pedestrian traffic and other safety concerns

 - Manufacturer recommended forklift max speed